Sheet Metal Service:

 Sheet Metal Cost Reduction Tips_Sheet Metal Fabrication

-How does Sheet Metal Bending work?
+How does sheet metal bending work?

 Sheet Metal bending is a standard metal forming process that involves manipulating metal sheets using various tools and machines.
 During the bending process, the sheet metal is often clamped between a punch and die and then pressed to create a bend at a specific angle.
 Several factors determine the amount of force needed to achieve the desired turn, including the type of metal used, the sheet thickness, and the bend angle.